FINAL 8 COPIES / WAREHOUSE DISCOVERY / UNPLAYED BUT SIGNS OF HANDLING

-San Franciscan Peter Berend’s mystery mixtape unit, KWJAZ, flashed forth this debut self-titled slab of “post-plastic sublime decomposed luxury grooves” on cassette via his own rarified Brunch Groupe imprint early in 2011 and the 120 listeners lucky enough to grip a copy know who they are.
-It only took half a listen before we green-lit this tape-degraded gem for vinyl treatment and we are dee-lighted to present it thusly.
-Comprised of two side-long suites, “Once In Babylon” and the oddly monikered “Frighteous Wane,” KWJAZ nimbly ebbs and flows the proceedings through airy cloud-jazz passages (complete with smoky crystal vibes keys and narcotic hiss-hazed horn sections), bouncy weirdo dub-funk vignettes, stretched-out syrupy synth stews, and smooth faux-Steely D soft-rock abstractions, all without ever sounding schizo or style-hoppy.
-A major feat, and a real riddle of an LP that deepens and ripens with each spin.
-Hopefully you were savvy enough to catch him on his recent coast-to-coast summer tour with Swanox and Sudden Oak; if not, tune in to this.
-Black vinyl LPs (mastered at Dubplates in Berlin) in jackets with cosmic floral artwork by Austin Cho/Casey Grr.
-Edition of 700.
+San Franciscan Peter Berend’s mystery unit, KWJAZ, flashed forth this debut self-titled slab of “post-plastic sublime decomposed luxury grooves” on cassette via his own Brunch Groupe imprint early in 2011 and the 120 listeners lucky enough to grip a copy know who they are.
+It only took half a spin before we green-lit this gem for vinyl treatment and we are delighted to present it thusly.
+Comprised of two side-long suites, “Once In Babylon” and the oddly monikered “Frighteous Wane,” KWJAZ nimbly ebbs and flows the proceedings through airy cloud-jazz full of smoky crystal keys and hiss-hazed horn sections, bouncy dub-funk vignettes, syrupy synth sections, and smooth soft-rock abstractions.
+A real riddle of an LP that deepens and ripens with each pass.
+Black vinyl LPs mastered at Dubplates in Berlin in jackets with cosmic floral artwork by Austin Cho/Casey Grr.